abinit/abinit/doc/tutorial/eph4zpr.md

 In a nutshell:
 To produce these files, we used the experimental parameters for hexagonal $MgB_2$ (a = 5.8317 and c/a= 1.1419) -->
-Note that several parameters have been tuned to reach reasonable **compromise between accuracy and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
+Note that several parameters have been tuned to reach a reasonable **compromise between accuracy and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
 More specifically, we use norm-conserving pseudopotentials with a cutoff energy [[ecut]] of 30 Ha (too low, it should be ~50 Ha).
 The DFPT computations is done for the set of irreducible $\qq$-points corresponding to a $\Gamma$-centered 4x4x4 $\qq$ mesh (again, too coarse).
-Born effective charges and $\ee^\infty$ are also computed.
+Born effective charges and $\ee^\infty$ are also computed with the same underconverged settings.

-Since AbiPy does not supports multi datasets, each directory corresponds to a single calculation.
+Since AbiPy does not supports multiple datasets, each directory corresponds to a single calculation.
-In particular, all the DFPT tasks (atomic perturbations, DDK, Electric field) can be found inside the `w1` directory while `w1/outdata` contains the final DDB.
+In particular, all the DFPT tasks (atomic perturbations, DDK, electric field perturbation) can be found inside the `w1` directory while `w1/outdata` contains the final DDB.

 ## How to extract useful info from the output files

-Since this is the first tutorial that uses precomputed output files, it is worth explaining how to use command line utilities such as *ncdump*, *abitk* and |AbiPy| scripts to extract useful information from files before moving to the EPH part.
+Since this is the first tutorial that uses precomputed output files, it is worth explaining how to use the terminal and command line utilities such as *ncdump*, *abitk* and |AbiPy| scripts to extract useful information from the pre-computed files before moving to EPH calculations.

-Most of the netcdf files store the ABINIT input file in the **input_string** netcdf variable.
+First of all, most of the netcdf files produced by ABINIT store the input file in string format in the **input_string** netcdf variable.
+This variable may be useful if you need to know the input variables used to produce that particular output file.
-To print the value of this variable inside the terminal, use the *ncdump* utility and the syntax:
+To print the value of **input_string** inside the terminal, use the *ncdump* utility and the syntax:

 ```sh
 ncdump -v input_string MgO_eph_zpr/flow_zpr_mgo/w0/t0/outdata/out_DEN.nc